 '''

 $ ./exampleB1

-+++ G4StackManager uses G4SmartTrackStack. +++

-Geant4 version Name: geant4-09-06-ref-00
+Geant4 version Name: geant4-10-00-ref-00 [MT] (6-December-2013)

-(30-November-2012)
+<< in Multi-threaded mode >>

 Copyright : Geant4 Collaboration

-Reference: NIM A 506 (2003), 250-303
+Reference : NIM A 506 (2003), 250-303

 WWW : http://cern.ch/geant4

-<<< Reference Physics List QBBC
+<<< Reference Physics List OBBC

-Checking overlaps for volume Envelope \dots OK!
+Checking overlaps for volume Envelope ...
+OK!

 Checking overlaps for volume Shapel ...
 OK!

 Checking overlaps for volume Shape2 ...
 OK!

-WARNING: G4QInelastic is deprecated and will be removed in GEANT4 version 10.0.
+User-derived detector construction class does not implement

+ConstructSDandFiled method: i.e. workers will not have SD and fields!

+The user can safely ignore this message if (s)he has no sensitive

+detector or field in her/his application.

 Adding tracking cuts for neutron TimeCut(ns)= 10000 KinEnergyCut(MeV)= 0

 Visualization Manager instantiating with verbosity "warnings (3)"...

 Visualization Manager initialising...

 Registering graphics systems...

 '''

-further output and behaviour will depend on what UI and Visualization drivers your Geant4 install supports.
-If you recall the use of the ui\all vis\all in the find\package command, this results in all available UI and Visualization drivers being activated in your application.
+Note that the exact output shown will depend on how both Geant4 and your application were configured.
+Further output and behaviour beyond the Registering graphics systems... line will depend on what UI and Visualization drivers your Geant4 install supports.
+If you recall the use of the ui_all vis_all in the find_package command, this results in all available UI and Visualization drivers being activated in your application.
 If you didn't want any UI or Visualization, you could rerun CMake as:

 '''

-$ cmake -DWITH_GEANT4_UIVIS=OFF -DGeant4_DIR=/home/you/geant4-install/lib64/Geant4-9.6.0 $HOME/B1
+$ cmake -DWITH_GEANT4_UIVIS=OFF -DGeant4_DIR=/home/you/geant4-install/lib64/Geant4-10.0.0 $HOME/B1

 '''

-This would switch the option we set up to false, and result in find\package not activating any UI or Visualization for the application.
+This would switch the option we set up to false, and result in find_package not activating any UI or Visualization for the application.
 You can easily adapt this pattern to provide options for your application such as additional components or features.